What is Polygon (MATIC)?

 Polygon is similar to other layer-2 solutions like Polkadot, but some aspects make it stand out:

-We can describe Polygon as a multi-layer infrastructure in which each part takes a particular role:
+We can describe Polygon as a multi-layer infrastructure in which each part takes a particular role: Ethereum layer: This is the foundational layer implemented as a set of Ethereum smart contracts, responsible for staking, finality/checkpoint, dispute resolving, and interoperability with ETH and Polygon chains.

-Polygon Network: this is a mandatory layer, next to the execution layer explained below.
+Polygon Network is a mandatory layer, next to the execution layer explained below.
 Each network on Polygon has, naturally, its own community, and it’s responsible for running its local consensus, block production, and transaction collation.
 All of these networks constitute Polygon’s ecosystem of blockchains.
 Chains launched on Polygon are interoperable —they can communicate with each other and with the Ethereum mainnet thanks to Polygon’s arbitrary message passing.
 This also allows dapps (decentralised applications) to communicate with each other on both protocols.

 Polygon uses an adapted version of Plasma (a framework that allows creating “child blockchains” —semi-independent chains that use the Ethereum main chain as a layer of trust and arbitration).
 This version has Proof of Stake-based side chains to bring massive scale to Ethereum.